 I’d like to take a minute to update you on the most current findings regarding a much discussed topic: Do mobile devices cause cancer?
 Information cited in this blog post comes from an article in the November issue of Women’s Health.

-The National Cancer Institute has ruled mobile devices safe, but a growing number of independent researchers disagree.
+The National Cancer Institute has ruled mobile devices safe, but a growing number of independent researchers disagree and still recommend EMF Protection strategies to those who are worried about the effects they could be having on their health.
 These independent experts point out that the FCC wireless regulations on cell phone safety are largely based on something called specific absorption rate (SAR) levels, or the rate at which our bodies absorb radiation.
 Most phones comply with the federal standards, but SAR monitors only thermal effects.
 Regarding these thermal effects, the article I cite in this blog states, sardonically, that “if the radiation from your phone isn’t cooking your brain, it’s regarded as safe.”

 Let’s look at RF levels instead

 Note that mounting scientific evidence suggests that nonthermal radio frequency radiation (RF)—the invisible energy waves that connect cell phones to cell towers, and power numerous other everyday items—can damage our immune systems and alter our cellular makeup, even at intensities considered safe by the FCC.

 “The problem is that RF can transfer energy waves into your body and disrupt its normal functioning,” explains Cindy Sage, an environmental consultant in Santa Barbara, California, who has studied radiation for 28 years.
 “Here’s why that’s crucial: Overwhelming evidence shows that RF can cause DNA damage, and DNA damage is a necessary precursor to cancer.”